osmosis-labs/osmosis/x/poolmanager/README.md

 - **ToCoinDenom**: (`string`): is the denom they want to buy with the tokens being sold.
 - **PoolId**: (`uint64`): is the identifier of the pool that the trade will happen on.
 - **MaxPriceImpact**: (`sdk.Dec`): is the maximum percentage that the user is willing to affect the price of the pool.
-- **TwapPrice**: (`sdk.Dec`) is an external price that the user can optionally enter to have the `MaxPriceImpact` adjusted as the `SpotPrice` of a pool could be changed at any time.
+- **ExternalPrice**: (`sdk.Dec`) is an external price that the user can optionally enter to have the `MaxPriceImpact` adjusted as the `SpotPrice` of a pool could be changed at any time.

 The response would be `EstimateTradeBasedOnPriceImpactResponse` which contains the following data:

-- **InputCoin**: (`sdk.Coin`): the actual input amount that would be tradeable under that price impact (might be the full amount).
+- **InputCoin**: (`sdk.Coin`): the actual input amount that would be trade-able under that price impact (might be the full amount).
 - **OutputCoin**: (`sdk.Coin`): the amount of the `ToCoinDenom` tokens being received for the actual `InputCoin` trade.

 With that data it is easier for any entity to fill in the `MsgSwapExactAmountIn` details.
+The response could be filled with a valid trade or an empty one, an empty one indicates that no trade could be estimated.

 ### Process

 The following is the process in which the query finds a trade that will stay below the `MaxPriceImpact` value.

-1. Verify `PoolId`, `FromCoin`, `ToCoinDenom` are not empty
+1. Verify `PoolId`, `FromCoin`, `ToCoinDenom` are not empty.
-2. Return the specific `swapModule` based on the `PoolId`
+2. Return the specific `swapModule` based on the `PoolId`.
-3. Return the specific `PoolI` interface from the `swapModule` based on the `PoolId`
+3. Return the specific `PoolI` interface from the `swapModule` based on the `PoolId`.
-4. Calculate the `SpotPrice` in terms of the token being bought, therefore if it's an OSMO/ATOM pool and OSMO is being sold we need to calculate the `SpotPrice` in terms of `ATOM` being the base asset and OSMO being the quote asset.
+4. Calculate the `SpotPrice` in terms of the token being bought, therefore if it's an `OSMO/ATOM` pool and `OSMO` is being sold we need to calculate the `SpotPrice` in terms of `ATOM` being the base asset and `OSMO` being the quote asset.
-5. If we have a `TwapPrice` specified in the request we need to adjust the `MaxPriceImpact` into a new variable `adjustedMaxPriceImpact` which would either increase if the `SpotPrice` is cheaper than the `TwapPrice` or decrease if the `SpotPrice` is more expensive leaving less room to estimate a trade.
+5. If we have a `ExternalPrice` specified in the request we need to adjust the `MaxPriceImpact` into a new variable `adjustedMaxPriceImpact` which would either increase if the `SpotPrice` is cheaper than the `ExternalPrice` or decrease if the `SpotPrice` is more expensive leaving less room to estimate a trade.
-   1. If the `adjustedMaxPriceImpact` was calculated to be `0` or negative it means that the `SpotPrice` is more expensive than the `TwapPrice` and has already exceeded the possible `MaxPriceImpact`.
+   1. If the `adjustedMaxPriceImpact` was calculated to be `0` or negative it means that the `SpotPrice` is more expensive than the `ExternalPrice` and has already exceeded the possible `MaxPriceImpact`.
 We return a `sdk.ZeroInt()` input and output for the input and output coins indicating that no trade is viable.
-6. Firstly we execute `CalcOutAmtGivenIn` using the initial amount given from `FromCoin` without a swap fee as we're only interested in the price impact of the trade which doesn't involve swap fees.
-   1. If this errors there is very little liquidity for the pool to estimate anything.
-   2. If the amount of tokens returned is `0` it means we've entered a very small amount and we are trying to estimate a trade on dust.
-We should return the full input amount `FromCoin` as the `InputCoin` and `OutputCoin` of `sdk.ZeroInt()` to indicate we will get `0` from our trade.
-7. We calculate the `currTradePrice` by dividing the `FromCoin.Amount` by the `tokenOut.Amount` received from the calculation.
-8. Using the `currTradePrice` we get the `priceDeviation` calculated by (`currTradePrice` - `SpotPrice`)/`SpotPrice`.
-   1. If the `priceDeviation` is less than or equal to the `adjustedMaxPriceImpact` it means that the first trade of `FromCoin` does not exceed the `MaxPriceImpact`.
-Therefore we can return the amount of tokens we will get out of this after re-executing `CalcOutAmtGivenIn` with the swap-fee included.
-9. If the `priceDeviation` is greater than the `adjustedMaxPriceImpact` we begin a binary search loop halfing the input amount in `FromCoin` each time until a trade is estimated within the `adjustedMaxPriceImpact` or it fails.
-10. We initialized three variables, `lowAmount=1`, `highAmount=FromCoin.Amount`, `currFromCoin=FromCoin`
-11. While the `lowAmount` is less than or equal to the `highAmount`:
-    1. Calculate the `midAmount` by adding the `lowAmount` to the `highAmount` and dividing by 2.
-    2. The new `currFromCoin` now has the `midAmount` as it's amount of tokens.
-    3. Calculate the `tokenOut` using the new input value `currFromCoin` and `CalcOutAmtGivenIn` without a swap fee.
-        1. If there is an `err` or the `tokenOut` is `sdk.ZeroInt()` we need to return `InputCoin` as the full `FromCoin` and the `OutputCoin` as `sdk.ZeroInt()` to indicate we are trying to trade dust.
-    4. Re-calculate the `currTradePrice` and the `priceDeviation` for the newest input/output amounts.
-        1. If the `priceDeviation` is less that or equal to `adjustedmaxPriceImpact` the `lowAmount` is set to the `midAmount + 1`, this will cause the process to re-loop at a higher `currFromCoin` amount.
-        2. Otherwise we set the `highAmount` to the `midAmount-1`, this will cause the process to re-loop at a lower `currFromCoin` amount.
-    5. Once the `lowAmount` is less than or equal to `highAmount` the loop breaks.
-12. If the `highAmount` looped all the way to `sdk.Zero()` it means no amount of tokens could have been trade to get a trade that respects the `adjustedPriceImpact`, this is usually because of low-liquidity pools.
-13. Otherwise we have successfully found a trade that respects the `adjustedPriceImpact` therefore we need to re-calculate the `currFromCoin` trade this time with the swap fee of the pool to give an accurate `OutputCoin`.
-14. Return the `InputCoin`, `OutputCoin` trade estimation.
+6. Then according to the pool type we attempt to find a viable trade, we must process each pool type differently as they return different results for different scenarios.
+The sections below explain the different pool types and how they each handle input.

+#### Balancer Pool Type Process

+The following is the example input/output when executing `CalcOutAmtGivenIn` on balancer pools:

+- If the input is greater than the total liquidity of the pool, the output will be the total liquidity of the target token.
+- If the input is a normal amount, the output will be a normal amount, based on pool data.
+- If the input is a small amount e.g `1`, the output will be `1`, regardless of slippage.

+Here is the following process for the `estimateTradeBasedOnPriceImpactBalancerPool` function:

+1. The function initially calculates the output amount (`tokenOut`) using the input amount (`FromCoin`) without including a swap fee using the `CalcOutAmtGivenIn` function.

+   1. If `tokenOut` is zero, the function returns zero for both the input and output coin, signifying that trading a negligible amount yields no output.
+It is not likely that this pool type returns a zero but it is still catered for.

+2. The function calculates the current trade price (`currTradePrice`) using the initially estimated `tokenOut`.
+Following that, it calculates the deviation of this price from the spot price (`priceDeviation`).

+   1. If the `priceDeviation` is within the acceptable range (`adjustedMaxPriceImpact`), the function recalculates `tokenOut` but this time includes the swap fee.
+The estimated trade is then returned.

+3. In case the initial `priceDeviation` was not within the acceptable range, the function starts a binary search loop.
+It initializes `lowAmount`, `highAmount`, and `currFromCoin` to perform this search.

+4. Within the binary search loop, the function recalculates the middle amount (`midAmount`) to try estimate `CalcOutAmtGivenIn` again.
+It performs new trade estimations until it either finds an acceptable `priceDeviation` or exhausts the search range.

+5. If the loop exhausts the search range without finding a viable trade, it returns zero for both the input and output coin.

+6. If a viable trade is found that respects the `adjustedMaxPriceImpact`, the function performs a final recalculation, this time including the swap fee, and returns the estimated trade.

+#### StableSwap Pool Type Process

+The following is the example input/output when executing `CalcOutAmtGivenIn` on stableswap pools:

+- If the input is greater than the total liquidity of the pool, the function will `panic`.
+- If the input is a normal amount, the output will be a normal amount, based on pool data.
+- If the input is a small amount e.g `1`, the function will throw an error.

+Here is the following process for the `estimateTradeBasedOnPriceImpactStableSwapPool` function:

+1. The function begins by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`).
+This calculation is done without accounting for the swap fee.

+   1. If an error occurs and it's not a panic, the function returns zero coins for both the input and output, signifying an error due to an amount that's too small for the trade to proceed.

+   2. If a panic occurs during the calculation, the function sets the output coin (`tokenOut`) to zero and proceeds to find a smaller acceptable trade amount.

+2. When there is no error or panic, the function calculates the current trade price (`currTradePrice`) and checks if the price deviation (`priceDeviation`) from the spot price is within acceptable limits (`adjustedMaxPriceImpact`).

+   1. If the `priceDeviation` is acceptable, the function re-estimates the output amount (`tokenOut`) considering the swap fee.
+If successful, this trade estimate is returned.

+3. The function initializes variables `lowAmount` and `highAmount` to search for an acceptable trade amount if the initial amount is too large or too small.

+4. Within a loop, the function performs a binary search to find an acceptable trade amount.
+It attempts a new trade with the middle amount (`midAmount`) between `lowAmount` and `highAmount`.

+5. If the new trade amount leads to an error without a panic, the function returns zero coins, indicating the amount has become too small.

+6. If the new trade amount leads to a panic, the function adjusts the `highAmount` downwards to continue the search.

+7. If the new trade amount does not cause an error or panic, and its `priceDeviation` is within limits, the function adjusts the `lowAmount` upwards to continue the search.

+8. If the loop completes without finding an acceptable trade amount, the function returns zero coins for both the input and the output.

+9. If a viable trade is found, the function performs a final recalculation considering the swap fee and returns the estimated trade.

+#### Concentrated Liquidity Pool Type Process

+The following is the example input/output when executing `CalcOutAmtGivenIn` on concentrated liquidity pools:

+- If the input is greater than the total liquidity of the pool, the function will error.
+- If the input is a normal amount, the output will be a normal amount, based on pool data.
+- If the input is a small amount e.g `1`, the function will return a zero.

+Here is the following process for the `estimateTradeBasedOnPriceImpactConcentratedLiquidity` function:

+Certainly, here's a breakdown of how the function logic aligns with the expected document points:

+1. The function starts by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`), using the `CalcOutAmtGivenIn` method of the `swapModule`.

+   1. If `tokenOut` is zero, it means the amount being traded is too small.
+The function returns zero coins for both input and output.

+   2. If an error occurs but `tokenOut` is not zero, the function ignores the error.
+The function assumes the error could mean the input is too large and proceeds to the next steps to find a suitable trade amount.

+2. If there is no error in estimating `tokenOut`, the function calculates the current trade price (`currTradePrice`).
+It then checks if the price deviation (`priceDeviation`) from the spot price is within acceptable limits (`adjustedMaxPriceImpact`).

+   1. If the `priceDeviation` is acceptable, the function re-estimates the `tokenOut` considering the swap fee.
+If successful, this trade estimate is returned.

+3. The function initializes `lowAmount` and `highAmount` variables to search for an acceptable trade amount if the initial amount is unsuitable.

+4. Within a loop, the function performs a binary search for an acceptable trade amount.
+It calculates a middle amount (`midAmount`) between `lowAmount` and `highAmount` to attempt a new trade.

+5. If the new `tokenOut` is zero, the function returns zero coins for both input and output, indicating the trade amount is too small.

+6. If no error occurs with the new trade amount and the `priceDeviation` is within limits, the function adjusts `lowAmount` upwards.

+7. If an error occurs with the new trade amount, the function adjusts `highAmount` downwards to continue the search.

+8. If the loop completes without finding an acceptable trade amount, the function returns zero coins for both input and output.

+9. If a viable trade amount is found, the function performs a final estimation of `tokenOut` considering the swap fee and returns the estimated trade.